yangwenhao/yangwenhaos-blog/README.md

 This is yangwenhao's official blog.
-The blog is at http://www.yangwenhao.com.
+The blog is hosted in Github and deployed to Heroku.
+The URL of the site is http://www.yangwenhao.com.